longshotlabs/simpl-schema/CONTRIBUTING.md

 ### Contributors

-Thank you to all the people who have already contributed to simple-schema-js!
+Thank you to all the people who have already contributed to simpl-schema!
 <a href="graphs/contributors"><img src="https://opencollective.com/simple-schema-js/contributors.svg?width=890" /></a>

 ### Backers